dani3l0/terrible-timetable/README.md

 **Note:** `name` starting with `*` (like `*Long break`) won't be count as lesson.

 **Note 2**: Breaks are not necessary to add, you can skip them.
 I added because of my daily ritual called _Wypad do Lidla_.

+# PRO Tip

+To check if your setup is done well, simply change time & date on your device.

+Make sure the countdown ends correctly on your desired end date.